eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    print('Percentage of Divergent Chains: {:.1f}'.format(diverging_perc))
    ```

-2. Check the traceplot (`pm.traceplot(trace)`).
+3. Check the traceplot (`pm.traceplot(trace)`).
 You're looking for traceplots
    that look like "fuzzy caterpillars" (as Michael Betancourt puts it).
 If the
    trace moves into some region and stays there for a long time (a.k.a. there
    are some "sticky regions"), that's cause for concern!
 That indicates that
    once the sampler moves into some region of parameter space, it gets stuck
    there (probably due to high curvature or other bad topological properties).

-3. In addition to the traceplot, there are [a ton of other
+4. In addition to the traceplot, there are [a ton of other
    plots](https://docs.pymc.io/api/plots.html) you can make with your trace:

    - `pm.plot_posterior(trace)`: check if your posteriors look reasonable.
    - `pm.forestplot(trace)`: check if your variables have reasonable credible
-     intervals.
+     intervals, and Gelman-Rubin scores close to 1.
    - `pm.autocorrplot(trace)`: check if your chains are impaired by high
      autocorrelation.
 Also remember that thinning your chains is a waste of
      time at best, and deluding yourself at worst.
 See Chris Fonnesbeck's